karimelshami/billie-challenge/README.md

     │  ├─ redux    ### root redux folder
     │  │  ├─ initialState.js    ### used to group all modules intial state
     │  │  ├─ reducer.js         ### used to group all modules reducers
-    │  │  ├─ saga.js            ### used to group all modules sagas
     │  │  └─ store.js           ### project store
     │  ├─ routes    ### used to group all project routes │  ├─ utils     ### used to group common project utils